ziminas1990/space-expansion/docs/building-on-windows.md

 ```

 ## Prepharing conan (optional)
-This step can be skipped, but it can be usefull if you got some error and trying to figure out what was wrong.
+This step can be skipped, but it can be usefull if you encountered some error and trying to figure out what was wrong.
 Conan profile specifies, which compiler, bitness, options and other significant parameters will be used to build dependencies.
 For more details see the official ["Conan profiles"](https://docs.conan.io/en/latest/reference/profiles.html) page.

 If you have already run conan, you may want to remove the conan cache first.
 It can be done with the following command: